imagineLife/big-site/src/pages/scrum/a-checklist.md

 ### **Incrementality** is key

 Small steps improve predictability.
 Small releases of value-added elements provide more value than larger long-term complications that have a growing number of 'unknowns' as the project develops.

+## Transparency Inspection and Adaptation

+Scrum has a small number of events to inspect the work, adapt to changes, and share clearly what is going on.
+In order to fully appreciate the details of the events, these 3 themes must be adopted.

+### Transparency

+The details of the work must be seen by all doing the work and all recieving the work.
+The current reality of the work helps inform the team about progress toward goals.

+### Inspection

+Frequently assessing the work toward shared goals allows quick recognition of problems.

+### Adaptation

+With the work being visible (_transparent_) and unknowns or problems are revealed (_inspection_), the team _must_ make changes based on the insights.